 They are IEC 61850 (GOOSE) compliant and come in many configurations such as 48 DI, 16 relays, 16 AI, 24 DI + 8 relays, 24 DI + 8 AI or 8 relays + 8 AI.

-iControl is a high-performance SCADA for the monitoring and control of data collected in electrical networks, such as substations, MV grids, power plants or railway systems.
-It is able to run either in client/server or standalone mode, handles most protocols and provides advanced functionalities such as hot-standby redundancy, automatic line coloring, events notification (via e‑mail and sms), SQL logging, or the automatic generation of reports.
+High-performance SCADA for the visualization and control of substation data.
+It is able to run either in client/server or standalone modes, providing advanced functionalities such as hot-standby redundancy, automatic line coloring, events notification (via e‑mail and sms), SQL logging, and reports generation.

 Substation Automation with IEC61850